miriam-z/g21-coding-solution/README.md

 - Simple responsive design
 - Add a search input for document titles
 - Enhanced styling and UI improvements for the pages
+- Dockerize the project (create a Dockerfile and docker-compose.yml)

 ## Getting Started